Next in our series of posts about new Charitocracy nominees, we have the nominee Pan-Mass Challenge, nominated by donor

 Jenn.
 This annual cycling event raises funds for Dana-Farber cancer research.
+You can find their web site here.

 A few words on Charitocracy